Want to learn how to make shoes bigger at home and/or with professional tools? Well, today you will learn how to stretch shoes in 6 different ways.

-But if you need to know how to stretch out your shoes a wee bit more than that, I present you with some handy hacks, below:
+If you’re needing to know how to stretch out your shoes a wee bit more than that, I present you with some handy hacks, below:

-1. Stretch Shoes with a Shoe Stretching Tool
+3. Use a Shoe Stretching Tool

 Shoe stretchers are great shoe accessories for those of us who have problem feet and can’t get the right shoes to fit.
-So totally worth it if this is something you’ll be using time & again.
+So it’s worth investing in a premium shoe stretcher if this is something you’ll be using time & again.

-There are shoe wideners & lengthener and 2 in 1 stretcher for both men and women’s sizes, as well as stretchers specifically designed for women’s heels.
+There are shoe wideners & lengthener and 2 in 1 stretcher for both men and women’s sizes, as well as stretchers specifically designed for stretching high heels.
 Some even have these little holes throughout the toe area, where you can insert plugs into for areas around the toe that are particularly tight.

 If you want to stretch boots, there’s an

 app tool for that too!
-This hangable boot stretcher happens to be cheap, cheerful & comes in a variety of colors.
-Each product is different, so be sure to read the instructions!
-For a standard stretcher, you can use it per my instructions below…
+This boot stretcher happens to be cheap, cheerful & also helps tall boots keep their shape

+Of course, each product is different, so be sure to read the instructions!
+For a standard stretcher, you can use it per my instructions below:

 How to use a shoe stretcher: